JunwooParkSaribu/AnDi2_SU_FIONA/README.md

 # AnDi2_SU_FIONA
 This is preset version of ___ for [AnDi2 Challenge](http://andi-challenge.org/challenge-2024/#andi2seminar).
-To check the latest version, [click here](http://google.com).<br>
+To check the latest version, [click here](http://google.com).</br>

-___ detects changepoints from molecular trajectory following fBm which has two properties, Anomalous exponent and Generalized diffusion coefficient, on different scenarios.
+___ detects changepoints from molecular trajectory following fBm which has two properties, Anomalous exponent and Generalized diffusion coefficient, on different scenarios.</br>
 For the details, please check Andi2 Challenge description of above link.

 Visualized examples of changepoint detection.